bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

-# A Systematic Literature Review of Quality Characteristics for Code-Generating Large Language Models
+# A Survey of Quality Characteristics for Code-Generating Large Language Models
-Replication Package for the "A Systematic Literature Review of Quality Characteristics for Code-Generating Large Language Models" paper submitted under review at Quality Evaluation of ML-based Software Systems 2026.
+Replication Package for the "A Survey of Quality Characteristics for Code-Generating Large Language Models" paper submitted under review at Quality Evaluation of ML-based Software Systems 2026.

-Code-generating Large Language Models (LLMs) raise new challenges for the quality evaluation of ML-based software.
-We investigate three quality characteristics, explainability, accuracy, and energy consumption, through a systematic review of 142 peer-reviewed studies published from 2023 onward.
+Code-generating Large Language Models (LLMs) raise new challenges for quality evaluation in ML-based software.
+We survey 142 peer-reviewed studies on explainability, accuracy, and energy consumption using structured database searches and recursive snowballing.

-We analyze how these characteristics are operationalized, which methods and frameworks are used to evaluate them, and how their underlying dimensions are covered in the literature.
-The results show fragmented evaluation practices: explainability mainly relies on actionability and post-hoc methods, accuracy is largely benchmark-oriented, and energy-related work focuses on model optimization and inference workload.
-Integrated evaluation across all three characteristics remains rare.
+We examine operational dimensions, evaluation methods, research facets, and geographical coverage.
+The results show fragmented practices: explainability emphasizes actionability and post-hoc methods, accuracy is benchmark oriented, and energy research focuses on optimization and inference workload.
+Integrated evaluation remains rare, and the United States and China account for 54.9% of the corpus.

-These findings provide empirical building blocks for multidimensional and trade-off-aware quality evaluation of code-generating LLM-based software.
+These findings support multidimensional and trade-off-aware quality evaluation of code-generating LLM-based software.

 ## Overview of the replication package
 This replication package is structured as follows: